HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/products/variables.rst

 This information is propagated to the L1A and L0B files, but not beyond.

-There is also a range of metadata contained within the files.
-For each variable, there is metadata such as the standard name, long name, units and uncertainty components (where relevant).
-The uncertainty variables will have additional metadata describing their error correlation (see :ref:`uncertainty` and :ref:`using_hypernets`).
-Finally, there is also a range of global metadata, describing information about how, and when the data was processed, what data files it used, information about the site (e.g., latitude and longitude) etc.

 A full list of the available variables is provided in Table 1.

 **Table 1: Table of variables.
 The variables listed as common are present in all product files**